cculianu/Json/README.md

 ### Key Highlights:
 - Requires C++17 and Qt5
 - Like `QJsonDocument`, supports parsing/serialization directly to/from `QVariant`
+- Performance, parsing:
-- Performance comparable to Qt 5.14.x (not quite as fast on parsing, but fast enough) but faster than Qt 5.15.x for serialization by a longshot.
+  - Default backend: comparable to Qt 5.14.x (not quite as fast on parsing, but fast enough)
+  - SimdJson backend: 2x faster than Qt!
+- Performance, serializing:
+  - Faster than Qt 5.15.x for serialization by a longshot.
 - Doesn't fragment the heap (in Qt 5.14.x and earlier this could be a problem since it would cause your process memory to grow over time).
 - Doesn't suffer from a 128MB limitation.
 Can work on arbitrarily* large data.
   - *Parser nesting limited to 512 deep by default but can be changed easily by modifying a compile-time constant (in `Json_Parser.cpp`).